Cart 0

 Height and Spread: 15m x 7m

-Overview: The seed strain is excellent for tree planting in non-boreal regions.
+Overview: The ‘Kabalin’ seed strain is excellent for tree planting in non-boreal regions.
 The tree typically has a single round straight trunk and a pyramidal to narrowly conical crown.
 This seed strain was introduced from the forests near Novosibirsk Siberia in the 1980s.
-It has proven hardy after 25 growing seasons in southern Saskatchewan.
+It has proven hardy after 35 growing seasons in southern Saskatchewan.
+It is named for Sergei Invanovich Kabalin, from Novosibirsk, Siberia who helped with the collection of this seed source.

 Seeds: Dark brown seeds oblong at base 4 mm long.